 Stroke & Coat® will remain moderately dimensional when applied in a concentrated area.
 To create a raised line with a brush: layer 4 to 6 coats, allowing each coat to dry before applying the next.
 You may also use a detailer bottle or slip trailer to create raised lines: apply 2-3 layers, again allowing each layer to dry between applications.

 Gases and moisture will escape from the greenware during firing, so it is best to leave a portion of the ware unglazed – for example: the back of a tile, the foot of a vessel – to avoid pin-holing or craters.
 If you do completely glaze a greenware piece you may also experience a dulling of the gloss finish.
 If this occurs, you can apply a clear glaze and re-fire to cone 06 or cone 05 to get a gloss finish.
+We suggest limiting glazes to 2 coats including design work.
 Always test to see if Stroke & Coat® will work on your specific greenware project.

 Many of the Stroke & Coat® colors perform well at mid-range (cone 5-6) and high (cone 9-10) temperatures.
 Darker colors – green, red, blue, orange, purple – will maintain much of their original color value (they may darken a bit compared to cone 06 results).
 Lightly pigmented colors – pink, yellow, tan, lighter purples – will fade.
 Always test to see if this application variance will work on your specific project.
 The cone 6 color information is found on the left-hand side of the label for each Stroke and Coat® color (under “Special Notes”).
 Mayco recommends testing for clay body compatibility prior to use on work.